 To sum up, I am a self-taught musician who has performed most of the standard choral repertoire.
 I am also knowledgeable about the orchestral repertoire in general and about many composers and their works, and am generally familiar with music theory and the orchestra's various instruments.
 I would very much appreciate the opportunity to share with others my knowledge of general music.

 I am familiar with our political system, our form of government, and the constitutional law behind it.
 I graduated from Seton Hall Univ.
 School of Law magna cum laude in 1992 and practiced law for four years.
 I've kept up with current events for over thirty years.
 I'd be happy to help you with your studies in government and politics.

-I graduated magna cum laude from Seton Hall University School of Law in 1992, then practiced law for four years.
+I graduated magna cum laude from Seton Hall University School of Law in 1992.
+My first year after law school I worked as a law clerk for a trial court judge in the New Jersey court system, after which I practiced law for three years.
 I studied accounting on the undergraduate level and have worked as an accountant for many years.

 My name is Joe.
 I am a professional musician, and I would be very happy to help you with music theory.

 I play the carillon, which is a musical instrument consisting of at least 23 bells and can be played somewhat similar to an organ, with the hands and the feet striking wooden batons which are connected to wire cables which move the clappers and strike the stationary bells.
 This rare instrument, of which there are about only 700 in the whole world, can be heard in Scottsdale on N. Mockingbird Lane south of Indian Bend Road on Sunday mornings.